 Make Sure Your Probiotics Are Alive

 Probiotics must be administered alive to be effective.
-The methods of shipping, storage and freight therefore are crucial to make sure that you get the most ‘bugs for your buck’.
+The methods of shipping, storage, and freight are crucial to ensure that you get the most ‘bugs for your buck’.

 All IMI probiotics have been airfreighted directly to us in Hong Kong under refrigeration.
 They are stored in a government-approved temperature and humidity controlled environment, and then kept refrigerated in IMI dispensary before being shipped out to you with cool gel for temperature control, to ensure optimal quality.
 Our most popular probiotics for adults are Ultrabiotic 45 and Ther-Biotic® Complete Capsule.

 If you are unsure of which probiotic is right for you, ask one of our Dispensary Advisors, or contact us at firstname.lastname@example.org